cmnstmntmn/style-book/README.md

 1. typography / fonts used
 2. icons (font icons or svgs)

-this is a good example
+this is a good direction to follow, even it's a way to sopisticated.

 <img src="https://d13yacurqjgara.cloudfront.net/users/45787/screenshots/2341689/attachments/446967/dribbb_styleguide.jpg" alt="Dribble example"/>